Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 • Parent Data Subject - Information relating to CPS including contractual agreements, policy documents, meeting agendas, meeting minutes, any correspondence related to CPS and its actions, reports of any nature prepared for CPS including financial statements and budget reports, any advice received by CPS, or any other such detail which exists as a function of its legal existence and relevant legal requirements.

-2. The information which enables CPS to retain contact and invite them to participate in CPS projects current and future software development.
+2. The information which enables CPS to retain contact and invite them to participate in CPS projects' current and future software development.

 3. Contact information.